 Where to stay: Maspalomas, Cruz de Tejeda, central locations.

 The Costa Tropical/Calpe – Sun & Smooth Tarmac

 The Southern regions of Spain are a long-held favourite location of leisure cyclists and World-Tour teams alike.
 It’s no surprise that so many fly south for winter; Andalucía enjoys more than 320 days of sunshine a year and only 40 days of rain on average.
 Calpe and the surrounding area boasts a similarly temperate climate and is swarming with cyclists engaging in some winter training during the colder months.

-The cycling in Southern Spain is like most good training locations – the area is very hilly, several climbs over 2,000m, good road surfaces and sparse traffic.
+The Costa Tropical region is like most good training locations – the area is very hilly, several climbs over 2,000m, good road surfaces and sparse traffic.
 The Calpe/Alicante area is known in summer as a haven for those seeking sun-soaked partying but in winter it attracts a very different kind of clientele who mix with the stalwart mahogany ex-pats.
 Cyclists flock to the region in search of sun and smooth tarmac, which they receive in abundance.
-As with the rest of Spain the draw is not only the fantastic riding but also the laid-back lifestyle and delicious food and drink on offer, re-fuelling with some delicious tapas and a cerveza is a must.
+As with the rest of Spain, the draw is not only the fantastic riding but also the laid-back lifestyle and delicious food and drink on offer, re-fuelling with some delicious tapas and a cerveza is a must.
 Check here to see what cycling kit you’ll need for winter cycling in Southern Spain!

 Inspiring Winter Cycling Spots

 Inspired?
 Each of the 5 winter cycling spots above give you the ability to indulge in a cycling tour or training session when it should be too cold to be enjoyable!
 Take a look at our winter camps to see how you can enjoy some cycling in the sun this winter.
 For more information or to find out about how we can tailor a winter trip to your needs email us on [email protected] or contact us online!